 - engaging a youth worker to provide community-based intervention for an identified student, or group of students, to support their engagement in schooling and goal setting

-- reviewing your homework policy, with attention to the needs of students affected by disadvantage by giving consideration to research that suggests students from disadvantaged backgrounds need greater scaffolding of and specificity in homework tasks, particularly those related to consolidating numeracy skills - this may be a good approach for all of your students
+- establishing a homework hub, giving consideration to research that suggests students from disadvantaged backgrounds need greater scaffolding of and specificity in homework tasks, particularly those related to consolidating numeracy skills, as well as considering this approach for all students

 - implementing a homework centre or program to support students to complete assessment tasks and regular homework